3cx/xapi-tutorial/README.md

 ## Test run

-1. In the example.ts file put your base PBX URL, client_id from step 2. and client_secret from step 4.
+In the config.ts file put your base PBX URL, client_id from step 2. and client_secret from step 4.

-2. Launch yarn
-3. Launch yarn.start
+Note the following:
+Run tests inband because only one access token can be created at a time.
+The tests CAN ALTER your PBX!
+Please make a backup or use a separate instance.

+You can explore Jest test suites in src folder and see how to perform actions Launch "yarn jest -i" to launch them all

+Launch "yarn jest -i src/fax.spec.ts" to launch individual test